3lLobo/Blocqbook-v311/README.md

 Storing wallet keys on a static website would open the door for malicious actors to abuse both the storage and public tagging system.
 In necessity of a secure backend, we turned to AWS where the Blocq☎️book API is deployed.

-Being thankful implies having successfully surpassed a challenge, thus with this metaphors in mind we would like to round up this hackathon with a big **ThankYou** to the the generous sponsors IPFS, AWS and Polygon 💜
+Being thankful implies having successfully surpassed a challenge, thus with this metaphor in mind we would like to round up this hackathon with a big **ThankYou** to the the generous sponsors IPFS, AWS and Polygon 💜

 ![bbbye](/public/logov2/booqName/blocqbookN.png)